-The Malecón is Havana’s impressive 8km-long city wall and esplanade.
-It runs the full length of the city, which makes it the perfect viewing platform not only for the great sea view but a lot of the city sites, too.
+The Malecon is Havana’s 8km-long city wall and esplanade that It runs the full length of the city.
+This, alone, makes it the perfect viewing platform not only for the great sea view but a lot of the city sites, too.

-It took over 50 years to build, so walking the length of the Malecón is like taking a walk through time in terms of the variety of architecture you’ll see along the way… a really special place that comes alive with the glow of a sunset! 🌅
+Taking over 50 years to build, so strolling the length of the Malecon is like taking a walk through time.
+Also, there’s a shed load of incredible architecture you’ll see along the way.

-Perched smack-bang in the centre of Havana, it’s a must-see spot if you’re wanting to visit one of the cities 11 Roman Catholic Churches.
+Perched smack-bang in the centre of Havana, it’s a must-see spot if you’re wanting to visit one of the cities eleven Roman Catholic Churches.
 It’s easily one of the best things to do in Havana if you want to explore more of the cities history.

 3.)
 Find Colon Cemetery